UWC Procedures

 Introduction

-Under Yale policy, sexual misconduct incorporates a range of behaviors including sexual assault (which includes rape, groping, and any other non-consensual sexual contact); sexual harassment; intimate partner violence; stalking; and any other conduct of a sexual nature that is non-consensual or has the purpose or effect of threatening or intimidating a person or persons.
-Violations of Yale’s Policy on Teacher-Student Consensual Relations are also considered sexual misconduct.
-Yale aims to combat sexual misconduct through education, training, clear policies, and serious consequences for violations of these policies.
+Yale aims to combat sexual misconduct through education, training, clear policies, and consequences for violations of these policies and disciplinary regulations.
 In addition to being subject to university disciplinary action, sexual misconduct may lead to civil liability and criminal prosecution.
-Yale’s policies and definitions governing sexual misconduct can be found here.
+More information regarding Yale’s policies and definitions governing sexual misconduct can be found here.

-Individuals who have experienced sexual misconduct may seek assistance from one of Yale’s Deputy Title IX Coordinators, who are faculty and staff members available to talk with community members about sexual misconduct concerns and questions, a specific incident, or the campus sexual climate in general.
-Deputy Title IX Coordinators can help arrange supportive measures, explain options for pursuing complaints, receive formal complaints, and, in some circumstances, file formal complaints.
-More information on the role of the Deputy Yale Title IX Coordinators, the services they can provide, and their contact information is available here.
+Individuals who have experienced sexual misconduct may seek assistance from one of Yale’s Title IX Coordinators, who are faculty and staff members available to talk with community members about sexual misconduct concerns and questions, a specific incident, or the campus sexual climate in general.
+Please note that Yale’s Policy Against Discrimination, Harassment and Sexual Misconduct also prohibits retaliation against any person who has reported a concern, filed a complaint, and/or participated in an investigation or engaged in other protected activity pursuant to said policy.
+Title IX Coordinators are available to discuss this non-retaliation protection in more detail, as well as help arrange supportive measures, explain options for pursuing complaints, receive formal complaints, and, in some circumstances, file formal complaints.
+More information on the role of the Yale Title IX Coordinators, the services they can provide, and their contact information is available here.

-Filing a complaint with the UWC or a Deputy Title IX Coordinator is not a prerequisite to filing a complaint of discrimination with Connecticut’s Commission on Human Rights and Opportunities, the federal Equal Employment Opportunity Commission, the U.S. Department of Education’s Office for Civil Rights, or any other state or federal agency, and seeking assistance from the UWC in no way precludes filing a state or federal discrimination complaint.
+Filing a complaint with the UWC or a Title IX Coordinator is not a prerequisite to filing a complaint of discrimination with Connecticut’s Commission on Human Rights and Opportunities, the federal Equal Employment Opportunity Commission, the U.S. Department of Education’s Office for Civil Rights, or any other state or federal agency; and seeking assistance from the university, including but not limited to the Title IX Office, the Office of Institutional Equity & Accessibility (“OIEA”), or the UWC, in no way precludes filing a state or federal discrimination complaint.

 1. Reporting Allegations of Sexual Misconduct and Obtaining Supportive Measures

-Any person may report sexual misconduct to a Deputy Title IX Coordinator (whether or not the person reporting is the alleged target of the misconduct).[2]
-A person who reports sexual misconduct may do so without pursuing a formal complaint.
+Any person may report sexual misconduct to a Title IX Coordinator (whether or not the person reporting is the alleged target of the misconduct).
+A person who reports sexual misconduct may do so without pursuing a formal complaint and may ask that the matter be kept confidential from the Respondent or other persons involved in the events.

 • counseling;